RakhithJK/roundcube-roundcubemail-wiki/Upgrade.md

 ```
 ### Update your existing Roundcube installation

+* package `rsync` is required, used to copy new Roundcube files to existing Roundcube installation.
+* php function `system` must be enabled in `php.ini`.

 The easiest way to do this is to use the `installto.sh` shell script bundled with Roundcube.
 ```sh
 cd <the-unpacked-roundcube-directory>
 bin/installto.sh <your-existing-roundcube-directory>
 ```

 Follow the instructions you'll see in the shell.
 The script first copies all updated files to the target directory and then runs the update script that will update/migrate your local configuration files and update the database schema if necessary.

 Instead of using that script you can execute the steps manually.
 Read the _Updating manually_ section of the [UPGRADING](https://github.com/roundcube/roundcubemail/blob/master/UPGRADING) file from the release package.